garrimaasingh/32-bit-single-cycle-processor/README.md

 ## Overview

-This project presents the design and implementation of a 32-Bit Single Cycle Processor using Verilog HDL.
-The processor was developed by integrating fundamental datapath and control modules and verified through simulation using Xilinx Vivado.
+This project presents the design, simulation, synthesis, and FPGA implementation of a 32-Bit Single Cycle Processor using Verilog HDL.
+The processor was developed by integrating fundamental datapath and control modules and verified using Xilinx Vivado.

-The project was undertaken to gain practical experience in Computer Architecture, Digital Logic Design, FPGA-based system design, and hardware description languages.
+The project was undertaken to gain practical experience in Computer Architecture, Digital Logic Design, FPGA-based system design, and Hardware Description Languages (HDLs).

 ---